datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 xp: 100
 ```

 In general R is not often very helpful (at least when it produces errors).
 It can be helpful though if you need to understand **what** you can do with a function.
-R has its own baked in help that you can access by running "?function" where function is the function you want help about.
+R has its own baked in help that you can access by running `?function` where function is the function you want help about.
 This will open up something (if you are in RStudio it will open a page on the lower right) that explains:

 - A short description of the function
 - How you can call the function (this sometimes includes related functions as well), including how to set different options (arguments)